mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 ```

 These are standard methods for MyBatis.
+Note that the return value of the "insert" statement will NOT be the number of
+rows when using batch mode operations.
+In batch mode the rows are not actually inserted until the statements
+are flushed, or the session is committed.
+In batch mode, the return value is a constant with no actual meaning.
 The methods can also be implemented by using a built-in base interface as follows:

 ```kotlin
 @Mapper